griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 If you are Apple you can compete by building a [big space ship](http://www.cupertino.org/index.aspx?page=1107).

-If the perception of your company is mediocre/stagnant, being known from when it put Computers/Radio/Retail on the Internet in 1999,Remote First offers a methodology and a brand instead of adhoc benefits - pingpong-table, free-meals culture.
+If the perception of your company is mediocre/stagnant, only known from when it first put Computers/Radio/Retail on the Internet in 1999, Remote First offers a methodology and a brand instead of adhoc benefits - ping pong, free meals culture.

 Teams can adopt practices faster than companies.
 Start there.